 AVI believes that Vivendi has little reason to exist, with the company trading at a market capitalisation of approximately half its estimated NAV.
-This substantial discount, in AVI's view, makes the company a potential candidate for activist intervention and may signal that a full wind-up of the company is only a matter of time.
+This substantial discount, in AVI's view, positions Vivendi as low-hanging fruit for activist intervention and may signal that a full wind-up of the company is only a matter of time.

 One potential route for realising value, according to Tom, lies with Vincent Bolloré, Vivendi's largest shareholder, who controls approximately 30% of the company.

-Were Bolloré to pursue a squeeze-out of minority shareholders via share buybacks, he could potentially secure majority backing for a take-private transaction at a premium to the current share price, delivering value to all shareholders while consolidating control.
+Were Bolloré to pursue a squeeze-out of minority shareholders via share buybacks, he could secure majority backing for a take-private transaction at a premium to the current share price, delivering value to all shareholders while consolidating control.